la-ots/pelican/docs/form-controls/inputs.md

 **Input Detail View**

 - Use for detail views.
-- Decreased vertical space between label and data to improve a detail page of data.
+- Decreased vertical space between Label and data to improve a detail page of data.
 - Use on detail pages, not edit pages.

 <div class="form-group">